Biodiversity and Closure

 Aerial view of a mountainous landscape with snow-capped peaks and a forested valley with a lake.

-We are setting a goal to become a nature positive company including through conserving or rehabilitating at least three hectares for every one hectare affected by its mining activities.
+We have also set a goal to contribute to a nature positive future by 2030, including conserving or rehabilitating at least three hectares for every one hectare affected by our mining activities.

 Management and Performance in Biodiversity and Closure